General questions about Managed Service for GitLab

 localhost?

-The main advantage of Managed Service for GitLab is that it reduces the installation and administration costs of GitLab.
-In addition, Managed Service for GitLab adds functionality not found in the Community Edition
+The main advantage of Managed Service for GitLab is lower installation and administration costs for GitLab.
+In addition, Managed Service for GitLab adds features not found in Community Edition

-How to migrate data from GitLab to Managed Service for GitLab?
+How can I migrate data from GitLab to Managed Service for GitLab?

 You cannot migrate data from GitLab.com to Managed Service for GitLab: migration is only available for GitLab installed on a server or local computer (self-managed GitLab).